thetechleila/NYC-Public-Schools-EDA-Pre-and-Post-Pandemic/README.md

 ## Overview

-This analysis aims to find trends and patterns among the NYC Public School student population to determine factors that may contribute to or indicate higher/lower chances chronic absenteeism and how those factors may impact overall graduation rates.
+This exploratory data analysis aims to find possible trends and patterns among the NYC Public School student population to determine factors that may contribute to or indicate higher/lower chances chronic absenteeism and how those factors may impact overall graduation rates through comparing data from before and after the Covid-19 Pandemic.

 ___